Sanjay-Shr/DevOps_Challenge/README.md

 Created a Dockerfile (screenshot attached), built the image, and ran it successfully after resolving some base image errors.
 It helped me understand the complete workflow from Dockerfile to image to container.

+# Day 41 – Containerizing a Flask App with Docker

+Today I created and containerized a Flask application using Docker.
+Cloned the project from GitHub, wrote a Dockerfile (screenshot attached), built and ran the container successfully after fixing a port mapping issue.
+It helped me understand how Docker packages a complete web app environment and how networking between host and container works.

 ---

 ## How to Use This Repo